icokeamy2/wp-gf-list-field-number-format/readme.txt

 1. Shows the number format options in the forms editor.

 == Changelog ==

+= 1.1.2 =
+Fix: Resolve issue with range instructions appearing in total row/column if both range instructions (e.g. Number must be between x and x) and total column enabled.
+Fix: Resolve 'undefined variable' error when submitting a form that does not include a total column.

 = 1.1.1 =
 Fix: Improve support for older versions of PHP (version 5.3) "Parse error: syntax error, unexpected ["